This graph illustrates most of our predictions are perfect or very close.

 Why is this important?

-Additionally we have built three tools on top of all this information which helps our customers grow their investment portfolios and predict their income.
+We have built three tools on top of all this information which helps our customers grow their investment portfolios and predict their income.